DanyaKz/tg-bot-fastapi-nginx/README.md

 - Consider using a permanent HTTPS proxy or certificates for your own server to avoid dependency on ngrok.
 - Document and automate service deployment with Docker and systemd.

----

-If assistance with formatting specific sections or detailed documentation is needed, help can be provided.